kovidgoyal/kitty/docs/faq.rst

     infocmp -a xterm-kitty | ssh myserver tic -x -o \~/.terminfo /dev/stdin

-If you are behind a proxy (like Balabit) that prevents this, you must redirect the 1st command to a file, copy that to the server and run ``tic`` manually.
+If you are behind a proxy (like Balabit) that prevents this, or ``tic`` comes with macOS that does not support reading from STDIN, you must redirect the 1st command to a file, copy that to the server and run ``tic`` manually.
 If you connect to a server, embedded or Android system that doesn't have ``tic``, copy over your local file terminfo to the other system as :file:`~/.terminfo/x/xterm-kitty`.